 Is 12x16 the right size of Storage Shed for me?

 When shopping for a backyard storage shed, the size options can seem overwhelming.
 Our storage sheds start from a tiny 6x6 option to a large 16x48 option!
 As you can see, the 12x16 shed is a mid-range option.
-With so many sizes to choose from, how do you figure out what size of shed you need?

 How much Space is in your Yard?